 Are these really my friends? he thought.
-His hands were beginning to tremble slightly, and he willed them to stop but they would not stop.
+His hands were beginning to tremble slightly; he willed them to stop, but they would not stop.

 He glanced up again and, this time, his eyes found Miss Hines, but she did not share the expression of the others.
 She looked serious.
 Enraged, even.
 And she was not watching the mummy, either.
 She was watching him.
 The tremor in his hands grew worse.

 As he began unwrapping her torso, he no longer attempted to keep the coils of linen in neat little spools.
 He let the long strands tangle around his feet and a few times, he tripped, stumbling first into Garrison and then into Mrs. Caruthers.
 Neither seemed to give his sudden clumsiness much notice.